cockpit-project/cockpit-project.github.io/running.md

 ### Red Hat Enterprise Linux
 {:#rhel}

-Cockpit is included in Red Hat Enterprise Linux 7 and later.
+Cockpit is available in Red Hat Enterprise Linux 7 and later.

 1. On RHEL 7, enable the _Extras_ repository.
 ```